Gray-Box Nonlinear Feedback Optimization: Performance Analysis and Comparison

 \section{Performance Analysis and Comparison}

-We now establish a performance certificate when our proposed gray-box controller \eqref{eq:hybrid_controller} is interconnected in closed loop with the system \eqref{eq:sys_map}.
-Then, we compare this certificate with those of model-based and model-free feedback optimization controllers, thereby highlighting that our gray-box approach achieves the best of both worlds.
+We establish performance certificates when our gray-box controller \eqref{eq:hybrid_controller} is interconnected in closed loop with the plant \eqref{eq:sys_map}.
+Our focus is to decouple the impacts of sensitivity errors (model-based) and variances of stochastic exploration (model-free) on the performance guarantee.
+We also compare with model-based and model-free feedback optimization controllers and discuss performance trade-offs.